Ant0nidas/CK3-Playset-Preserver/README.md

 4. Once the process is done, the preserved playset mod will appear in the launcher after restarting it.

-## NOTES:
+## Notes

-- Only Steam Workshop mods and local non-archived mods are read.
-Paradox Plaza mods and local archived mods are ignored.
+- All types of mods are handled: Steam Workshop, local, and Paradox Mods.

 - It isn't necessary to have the launcher open while the program runs.